openhwgroup/cva6/docs/02_cva6_requirements/cva6_requirements_specification.rst

 These L1WTD requirements apply to the legacy WT cache from PULP.

-They also apply to the HPDCache, except L1W‑80, that is superseding the legacy PULP caches.
+They also apply to the HPDCache that is superseding the legacy PULP caches.
 Note that the HPDCache has more features, such as write-back options, that are beyond the scope of this specification.